 8. Usersnap

-Best for: Bug reporting and customer feedback on web apps
+Best for: Bug reporting and structured feedback collection on web applications

 - Screenshot annotation with drawing tools